keerthikumar-t/SONiC/doc/ztp/trusted-ztp.md

     end
 ```

-*Figure 4 : Proposed Trusted ZTP Provisioning Sequence with 3rd party 'sztp-agent'*
+*Figure 7 : Trusted ZTP Provisioning Sequence with 'sztp-agent'*

-- Each module has a single, well-defined responsibility.
+**9. ztp-engine.py and Existing Plugins (Reused)**

-- The architecture separates security-critical functions from other processing tasks.
+The existing SONiC provisioning engine and plugin framework that perform software installation, configuration deployment, script execution, and other provisioning tasks after onboarding information has been validated.

-- The RFC 8572 client (`sztp-agent`) is encapsulated behind an adapter interface.
+**Role in Trusted ZTP,**

-- Changes to the SZTP client have minimal impact on the rest of the system.
+Trusted ZTP does not modify the existing provisioning engine.
+Instead, once onboarding information has been authenticated, validated, and converted into SONiC's native ztp_data.json format, the resulting provisioning data is handed to the existing ZTP engine for execution.

-- The modular design simplifies maintenance, testing, and future enhancements.
+This allows Trusted ZTP to reuse SONiC's proven provisioning framework while limiting new functionality to trust establishment, validation, and payload preparation.

 ### 8.1 Key Design Principle: Establishing Trust